gbmhunter/blog/content/programming/languages/c/_index.md

 ## Coding Standards

 The Joint Strike Fighter C++ Coding Standards (semi-applicable to C also).
-Created by Lockhead Martin.
-A bit of a hefty read (I would never read this cover-to-cover unless I had too), but there is some good stuff in there. [scribd id=3969122 key=key-2kngufjhmo9zcs93g4mf mode=list] There are programs out there which format and tidy up your code.
-One such example is AStyle (or Artistic Stylle), a open-source program which is a
+Created by Lockheed Martin.
+A bit of a hefty read (I would never read this cover-to-cover unless I had too), but there is some good stuff in there.
+It can be viewed [here](/programming/languages/c/c-naming-conventions/lockheed-martin-joint-strike-fighter-air-vehicle-cpp-coding-standards.pdf).

+There are programs out there which format and tidy up your code.
+One such example is AStyle (or Artistic Style), a open-source program which is a:

 <blockquote>...source code indenter, formatter, and beautifier for the C, C++, C# and Java programming languages</blockquote>